Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 Alternatively, a sparse direct solver may be used with a frequency-domain formulation to obtain $G$ efficiently in a single shot with the recently-introduced augmented partial factorization (APF) technique~\cite{lin_fast_2022}.
 The full system matrix $A$ is constructed using the finite-difference frequency-domain (FDFD) formulation (see Supplementary Note \ref{supp:fdfd_apf}).
 Then, an augmented sparse matrix $K$ is set up such that $A$ comprises the upper left block. $K$ can be partially factorized as

-where $L$ and $U$ are the LU-factors and $E$ and $F$ are additional matrices not used for precomputation.
-The matrix $H$, known as the Schur complement~\cite{zhang_schur_2005}, is given by $H = -B^T A^{-1} B$.
-Thus, $G$ is obtained as $-H$, avoiding the need to apply the LU factors for $A$ to find $B^T A^{-1} B$.
+where $K_{L11}$ and $K_{U11}$ are the LU-factors and $K_{L21}$ and $K_{L12}$ are additional blocks not used for precomputation.
+The matrix $K_{U22}$, known as the Schur complement~\cite{zhang_schur_2005}, is given by $K_{U22} = -B^T A^{-1} B$.
+The Schur complement has been previously applied to electromagnetics problems to reduce the size of the simulation domain, such as in domain decomposition methods as with \cite{verweij_accelerating_2014, gao_rapid_2022}.
+The $G$ matrix is obtained as $-K_{U22}$, avoiding the need to apply the LU factors for $A$ to find $B^T A^{-1} B$.

 Field quantities outside the optimization region are often required to evaluate the objective function.
 A vector $\mathbf{x_{obj}}$ of quantities needed for evaluation may be defined, and a matrix $G_{obj}$ that maps current densities in the optimization region to $\mathbf{x_{obj}}$ may be precomputed and utilized in optimization together with $G$.
 Each of the $N_{obj}$ elements of $\mathbf{x_{obj}}$ is a field value or a linear combination of field values.
 In practical scenarios, $N_{obj}$ is rarely significantly larger than $1$; for example, to compute a scalar mode amplitude with a discrete mode overlap integral, $\mathbf{x_{obj}}$ would have $N_{obj} = 1$ element that is a linear combination of the fields at the evaluation points~\cite{lumerical_modeoverlap}, and for a near-field to far-field transformation, two linear combinations are needed~\cite{taflove_computational_2005}, giving $N_{obj} = 2$.
 A wide logical $0-1$ projection matrix $W^T$ may be defined to obtain $\mathbf{x_{obj}}$ from the full simulation environment solution $\mathbf{e_{sim}} = A^{-1} B \mathbf{j_{opt}}$: